Texas A&M Announces the 2024 U.S. Senator Phil Gramm Doctoral Fellowship Award Winners

 Nicholas Bentley

 Nicholas Bentley is a doctoral candidate in the Department of Anthropology, studying under Dr. Michael Waters.
-He earned his bachelor's degree in anthropology with a minor in geography from Florida State University.
+He earned a bachelor's degree in anthropology with a minor in geography from Florida State University.
 Bentley first developed an interest in archaeology during an introductory archaeology course taught by Dr. Jessi Halligan.
 His passion for the field of archaeology deepened during a hands-on experience at a field site in eastern Oregon, where he participated in excavating a dry cave.
 For his dissertation, he is investigating the geoarchaeology of the Aucilla River Basin in northwest Florida, renowned for its rich deposits of PaleoIindian artifacts.
 Through his initial geoarchaeological survey of the Aucilla River, Bentley realized the potential of the site to inform researchers of archaeological preservation potential and human-environment interrelations during a time of rapidly changing climate and environmental upheaval.
 Bentley has recently completed his second and final field season of field research at the site and is now analyzing the collected archaeological and paleontological materials.

 Sara Maynard